tarantool/cartridge/rst/cartridge_admin.rst

 -------------------------------------------------------------------------------

 Tarantool Enterprise supports the use of SSL connections to encrypt client-server communications for increased security.
-To enable SSL in Cartridge for Replication and inner cluster communications, you can use environment variables or ``cartridge.cfg`` options.
+To enable SSL in Cartridge for replication and inner cluster communications, you can use environment variables or ``cartridge.cfg`` options.